GPS 1:1 Chromebook/Tablet Implementation Guide

-- Knowingly placing a computer virus on a computer or network.
+- Knowingly place a computer virus on a computer or network.

-- Attempting to access or accessing sites blocked by the RCSD filtering system.
+- Attempt to access or access sites blocked by the RCSD filtering system.

-- Downloading music, games, images, videos, or other media without the permission of a teacher.
+- Download music, games, images, videos, or other media without the permission of a teacher.

-- Sending or forwarding social or non-school related e-mails.
+- Send or forward social or non-school related e-mails.